shekhuverma/Birthday_notifier/README.md

 # Birthday_notifier
 It scans the Bdays.CSV(which you need to create) file from your google drive and use it as base.
-You can this .CSV file anytime and program will automatically update itself everytime it will be run.
-It sends the reminder SMS on your phone  and you can run this setup on any cloud platform (I used Pythonanywhere)
+You Update this .CSV file anytime and program will automatically update itself everytime it will be run.
+It sends a reminder SMS on your phone  and you can run this setup on any cloud platform (I used Pythonanywhere)

 ## Getting Started